ogotoh/spaln/README.md

 ## <a name="Changes">Changes from previous version</a>
 ## Changes in version 3.0.1
-1. A bug is fixed to correctly evaluate translational initiation and termination signals in genome mapping mode (-Q[4-7]) with protein queries.
+1. A bug is fixed to correctly evaluate transcriptional initiation and termination signals in genome mapping mode (-Q[4-7]) with protein queries.
 2. Gff output format (-O0) is slightly modified.